-The best screen time doesn't end when the screen turns off.
-It turns into something else.
+Some of the most useful screen time doesn't end when the screen turns off.
+It carries into something else.

 The transfer gap